adomani/Syllabus/.src/TPwL_source.md

 -/
 #check fs 0  -- fs 0 : ⦃n : ℕ⦄ → ℕ
 ```
+Summarising, Lean
-Summarising, Lean will try to fill in implicit arguments as quickly as it can, while Lean will wait to fill in strict implicit arguments longer.
+* tries to fill in implicit arguments as quickly as it can, while
+* it waits to fill in strict implicit arguments longer.

 In fact, if our function has further arguments beyond a strict implicit,
 Lean will try to fill in the strict implicit only after we pass the next explicit argument.